Ballet Toe Shoes

 Toe Box: Situated at the front of the shoe.
 It acts as a platform when up on pointe.

-Shank: Located inside the shoe and provides support for the arch of the foot.
+Shank: Located inside of the ballet toe shoes and provides support for the arch of the foot.

 Sole: Attached to the bottom part of the shoe and is made from a thin piece of leather.

-The toe box, also known as box, covers and supports the dancer's toes.
-The flat end on the box gives a surface for the dancer to balance on.
-You should always check that the block contains all the toe joints.
+The toe box, also known as box, covers and supports your toes.
+The flat end on the box gives a sturdy surface for the dancer to balance on.

-The shank is the most rigid part of the shoe.
-The flexibility of the shank depends on the thickness and type of material used.
-It is generally made from burlap and hardened by glue, leather, cardboard, or plastic.
+The shank is the most rigid part of the shoe, it can be hardened in the pointe shoe factory by glue, leather, cardboard, or plastic.

-Standard pointe shoes tend to have a full shank, so that the shank covers the full length of the sole.
-However, shoe makers can vary the shank by customizing the length and altering the stiffness.
+Standard pointe shoes covers the full length of the sole, which is called a full shank.
+However, you can vary the shank by customizing the length and altering the stiffness.

 Be aware when fitting a pointe shoe that if the outer sole of the shoe extends beyond the heel, the shoe is too long.
 Also, if the sole twists away from the foot, then this is a sign that the shoe is too narrow.